 - Remember that double date we went on together?
 We knew then that you guys were meant to be!

-- Don’t forget to cherish the little moments and each other.
+- The key to a happy life is remembering to cherish the little moments and each other.

 5. Give Thanks (or Express Regrets)